The primary principles of IB education, infused into students’ daily interactions are:

 Rewards include being allowed to choose prizes and gifts from Avondale’s PBIS Store.

-Avondale students compete in Technology Competitions, under the guidance of Technology Instructor Gwendolyn Reynolds, and have won top prizes five years in a row.
+Avondale students compete in Technology Competitions, under the guidance of Technology Instructor Ms. Starr, and have won top prizes five years in a row.

 Computer labs feature multiple PC and Mac computer stations, featuring coding, gaming and design applications.
 Additional devices include programmable robots and a 3D printer.